tedsluis/dump1090-kubernetes/README.md

 wget https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/dump1090-services.yaml
 ````

-Or clone the repo and move the repo directory:
+Or clone the repo and move to the repo directory:
 ````
 git clone https://github.com/tedsluis/dump1090-kubernetes.git

 cd dump1090-kubernetes
 ````

-### Create a single pod
+### Create a single Pod

+A Pod is tha basis scheduling unit within Kubernetes: One or more Docker containers that run on the same Kubernetes node that share resources. http://kubernetes.io/docs/user-guide/pods

-Proof that there are no running pods:
+Proof that there are no running pods at the start of this demo:
 ````
 kubectl get pods
 ````